-Hong Kong protesters target mainland Chinese traders
+Clashes erupt as Hong Kong protest targets Chinese traders

 The city’s leader, Carrie Lam, has pledged to do a better job of listening to all sectors of society, but many protesters want her to resign.

-Her government proposed legislation in February that would have allowed suspects to be extradited to China to face trial.
+Her government proposed legislation in February that would have allowed suspects to be extradited to China.
 The proposal ignited concerns that the rights and freedoms guaranteed to the former British colony for 50 years after its 1997 return to China are being chipped away at by a pro-Beijing government in Hong Kong.

 Lam suspended the legislation indefinitely after protesters blocked the legislature on June 12, preventing the Legislative Council from meeting to debate the extradition bill.
 Faced with continuing protests, she declared the bill “dead” on Tuesday, but protesters remain unsatisfied, demanding it be formally withdrawn.